 The past year has seen rising concerns about skilled labor shortage across a range of trades, including electrical distributors and contractors.
 We’ve been over this too with HVAC: more people are leaving the skilled trade workforce than entering it, and distributors are now working on finding ways to attract new hires.

-In all seriousness, the electrical supply industry is in a strong place and will likely see a good year, though not a record-breaking.
-Industry experts are predicting a slight slowdown, but not a worrisome one.
+The electrical supply industry is in a strong place and will likely see a good year, though not a record-breaking one.
+Recovery takes time, even in the most resilient of industries.

 Still, in a crowded market with a somewhat uncertain year ahead of them, many electrical distributors will have to consider how best to meet the challenges they face.